cksystemsteaching/selfie/README.md

 Another source of confusion with the `ecall` instruction is that it does not have any parameters which identify registers or represent immediate values.
 The binary encoding of an `ecall` instruction is simply `0x00000073`.
 In fact, it is encoded in the I-Format with the `rd` and `rs1` placeholders set to register `zero` and the immediate value set to value `0`.
 So, how do we even specify which code we would like to call?
 There is no memory address here anywhere.

+Here is how this works and keep in mind that the CPU can only execute one instruction after another.
+There is no waiting or doing something else.
+When the CPU executes an `ecall` instruction it saves at least part of the machine state, in particular the value of the `pc`, similar to a `jal` instruction, and then sets the value of the `pc` to some fixed address specified by the RISC-V standard.
+Thus the code at that address is executed next.
+That code is called *system call handler* because it is supposed to handle, well, system calls.

+Now, here is the interesting part.
+The system call handler checks the integer value of register `a7` to find out which system call we would actually like to invoke, and then invokes, on our behalf, the code that implements that system call.
+In other words, a system call is identified by an integer value, not an address.
+The mapping from value to address is done by the system call handler.
+The idea is that the system call handler is privileged code beyond our control that is part of the operating system.
+The computing chapter has more on that.

+Relevant for us here is that system calls are logically like procedure calls...except for id and parameters...

+Selfie implements five system calls...

 ...

 `ecall`: system call number is in `a7`, parameters are in `a0-a3`, return value is in `a0`.